How to Warm Up Your Twitter Account Before Outreach

 Sending Identical Messages

-Even during manual warm-up, don't copy-paste messages:
+Even during manual warm-up, do not copy-paste messages:

 - X detects similar messages sent to multiple accounts